angelomca09/affiliated-fullstack-challenge/README.md

 ## How to run

-You can run the project with docker or locally.
+You can run the project with Docker or locally.

 ### Running on Docker

-Considering you already have [Docker](https://docs.docker.com/get-docker/) installed on your machine, to run the docker container you will need use the commands bellow:
+Considering you already have [Docker](https://docs.docker.com/get-docker/) installed on your machine, to run the docker container you will need to use the commands bellow:

 ```bash
 #to build the image (you can choose the <image_name>)